Virtual Teams Challenges: Guide to Know How to Overcome

 Parabol has some great tactics for this like:

-- The first way to do this is to have your ask more personal questions in your 1:1s or kick off meetings.
+• The first way to do this is to have your team leader ask more personal questions in your 1:1s or kick off team meetings.
 These are questions you would ask a friend.
 Like what is your favorite food, or where is your favorite place to travel?

-- Another great way is to surprise members with celebratory congratulations when they are doing a good job.
-Other companies will send personalized notes or even gift baskets to their members.
+• Another great way is to surprise team members with celebratory congratulations when they are doing a good job.
+Other companies will send personalized notes or even gift baskets to their remote team members.

-- One thing you want to do is establish rituals in your to make your channels more friendly.
+• One thing you want to do is establish rituals in your communication to make your channels more friendly.
 Things like saying good morning and goodbye when people sign on and sign off are small steps that have huge impacts.

-- Finally, a great virtual recognition ideas is to have each demo something they have been working on for the last two weeks.
+• Finally, a great virtual recognition ideas is to have each team demo something they have been working on for the last two weeks.
 This lets others know how other departments are performing and become more aligned on the organization’s mission.

 4. Burnout